qzmfranklin/dpdk-doc/source/pci-intro.rst

     #.
 How does the kernel know the size of each address space?
 Hint: Write all
         :code:`1` to the BAR, then read its value, as described `here
         <http://wiki.osdev.org/PCI#Base_Address_Registers>`_.

-The goal of this exercise is to gain visibility into the configuration space.

 Exercise 2
 ~~~~~~~~~~